Trader Joe’s WILDBERRY CHEESECAKE ICE CREAM

 Trader Joe’s SEVILLE ORANGE MARMALADE Fruit Spread

-Trader Joe’s used to sell a really good marmalade.
-Their SEVILLE ORANGE MARMALADE was terrific.
+Do you know Trader Joe’s used to carry a terrific “true” orange marmalade, which got DISCONTINUED!?
+Yup.
+Their beloved SEVILLE ORANGE MARMALADE was terrific.
 Outstanding.
 A proper marmalade made with Seville Oranges.
-It was one of the best orange marmalades I ever had.
-I loved it.
-Unfortunately Trader Joe’s famously discontinued it (back in 2019).
-Argh!!.
+It was one of the best marmalade’s – and sold for an amazing price.

-My review of that marmalade plus the fact that they had discontinued an outstanding product, happens to be one of the most Commented posts on this entire site.
-One of the biggest RANTS here.
-Everyone who loved it and used to buy it was pissed as hell that they discontinued it.
+Their getting rid of it is one of the biggest RANTS here.
 People were shocked, aghast, angry and dismayed that an excellent product got the ax, and wrote in the Comments here to voice that anger.
-Over 80 people took the time and effort to Comment and complain.
+Over 80+ people took the time and effort to Comment and complain here.

-A) VISCOSITY: This is looser than that original marmalade.
-A “fruit spread” is not as tight / thick as jam or marmalade.
+A) VISCOSITY: This is a bit looser than that original marmalade.
+A “fruit spread” is not as tight / thick as a jam (or marmalade).
 This contains apple juice concentrate for one thing.
-It is much less viscous (thick) Runnier than a true marmalade.
+It is much less viscous (thick).
+So runnier than a true marmalade.
+You will use more of it.

 B) SIZE.
 The original Seville Orange marmalade came in a big jar of about 17 ounces.
 This jar is just 7.5 ounces.
 Less than half the size of that old marmalade.
 Yet it costs about the same.
 So twice the price of the old one, and as less thick so will you use a bit more?